Talking about using condoms

 Tips for talking about condoms

 • Plan in advance when you want to talk about condoms.
-If you’ve just met someone, you don’t want to talk about safe sex straight away.
+Perhaps you won’t want to talk about them straight away.
 But if you wait until after you’ve had sex, it’s too late of course.

-• Think beforehand how you’re going to talk with your partner about condoms and what you’re going to say.
+• Think beforehand about what you’re going to say.
 Practising in advance makes it easier to talk when the time comes.

-• Be clear!
-Just say that you don't want to get an STI, and that you don’t want to get pregnant, or get your partner pregnant.
+• Be clear.
+Just be honest: say that you don’t want to get an STI, and you don’t want to get pregnant or make anyone else pregnant.
 That way there’ll be no misunderstandings.

-• Just grab a condom and put it on yourself or on your partner.
-You don't need to say anything and it’s immediately clear what you mean.
+• Just grab a condom and put it on you or the other person.
+You don’t need to say anything and it’s immediately clear what you mean.

 • Ask a friend how they go about it.

-• Make sure you always have condoms with you (even if you’re female!), and even if you’re not planning to go to bed with someone.
-You just never know.
+• Make sure you always have condoms with you.
+Even if you’re not planning to go to bed with someone.

 Video: Bringing it up & putting it on

-How do you start a conversation about condoms?
-How do you put them on properly?
+How do you bring up condoms?
+And how do you put one on properly?
 Watch this video and hear about other young people’s experiences.